EasyG0ing1/SceneOneFX/readme.md

 SceneOne.set(sceneID, parent, width, height) .size(width, height)
 .position(X, Y)
-.owner(Stage) //Assign an existing stage as this scenes owner Stage .centered()
+.centered()
 .centered(width, height) //Used when you want to call a showAndWait and you didn't specify the dimensions previously .hideOnLostFocus()